ulfschneider/ulf.website/content/pages/home.md

 permalink: /
 layout: default
 title: Ulf Schneider
-abstract: Hi, I’m Ulf Schneider, a software engineer and agile coach.
+abstract: Hi, I'm Ulf Schneider, a software engineer and agile coach.
 Welcome to my website.
-Here’s more [about me](/about/) if you’re interested.
+Here's more [about me](/about/) if you’re interested.
 topics:
   - title: Web
     urls: